arienugroho050396/power-automate-etl-orchestration/README.md

 ## Architecture Overview

-The workflows in this repository are designed to act as the **entry point of ETL pipelines**, focusing on:
+The workflows in this repository are designed to act as the **entry point of ETL pipelines**, focus on:

 - Event-based triggers (file upload, email arrival, schedule)
 - Initial data validation and formatting